FacelessBinaryBeast/RiskGuard-Pro/README.md

 ---

-**Built with ❤️ using Flask, Gemini Flash 2.0, and modern web technologies**
+**Built with ❤️ using Flask, Gemini 2.0 Flash, and modern web technologies**